-This may come as a surprise to many LLC members and managers: keeping certain records is required under the LLC laws.
+This may come as a surprise to many LLC members and managers: Keeping records for your LLC is required under the New York LLC laws.
 You have an obligation to keep proper records under §1102 of the New York Limited Liability Company Laws.

 - if your LLC has managers, a list of the full names of all managers and their mailing addresses;